it-spirit/spirit.plone.theming/README.rst

       </record>
     </registry>

-``spirit.plone.theming`` has a dependency to `collective.themesitesetup`_, which allows the embedding of GenericSetup import and export steps into zipped theme packages.
+``spirit.plone.theming`` has a dependency to `collective.themesitesetup <https://github.com/collective/collective.themesitesetup>`_, which allows the embedding of GenericSetup import and export steps into zipped theme packages.
 To enable this, add the following lines to your theme's manifest.cfg::

   [theme:genericsetup]